kinners00/bolt/documentation/bolt_examples.md

 You can use an inventory file to store information about your targets and arrange them into groups.
 Grouping your targets lets you aim your Bolt commands at the group instead of having to reference each target individually with it's relevant connection parameters.

-It's typically stored as `inventory.yaml` in the project directory.
+Bolt inventory is typically stored in a `inventory.yaml` file in the root of the project directory.

-1. Create `inventory.yaml` file in the `bolt_choco_example` project directory with the following code, replacing the target and credential information to those appropriate for your target:
+1. In the `bolt_choco_example` project directory, create `inventory.yaml` file with the following code, replacing the target and credential information to those appropriate for your target:

 ```yaml
 groups: